abbreviatedman/dangerroom/README.md

 ---

-#### Features
+#### What does the dangerroom theme _do_ for you?

-1. Your commands all line up on the left side due to a static-sized prompt.
+* The dangerroom theme lines up all your commands on the left side, thanks to a static-sized prompt.
 No more scanning left to right as you parse old commands.
-Just up.
+Just look straight up.
-2. Shows your current directory and parent directory.
+* The dangerroom theme shows your current directory and parent directory.
-3. Shows whether you have files changed in your repo that you haven't committed.
+* The dangerroom theme shows whether you have files changed in your repo that you haven't committed.
+The peace symbol means you haven't made any uncommitted changes in your repo.
+The crossed swords mean that the X-Men are at _war_.

-"X" means you should do a commit, the check mark means you've saved all the changes in the current repo.
+#### What doesn't it do for you?

-4. _Doesn't_ have the time, the full path to your working directory, or extra git information.
-You rarely need that stuff, and you can easily get it somewhere else if you do.
+* The dangerroom theme does _not_ have the time, the full path to your working directory, or extra git information.
+You rarely need that stuff, so they shouldn't be crowding up your terminal.
+Focus and determination, young mutant.

 ---

 #### On Fonts and Terminals

-Please note that some terminal/font combinations display the X symbol at half
+Please note that _some_ terminal/font combinations display the X-Men symbol and the git symbols cut off or at half height.
+Consider experimenting with combining different fighting techniques if you want to hone your powers and _survive_ once your training is complete.
-height or cut off on the right.
-Consider trying different fonts for full dangerroom satisfaction.
-(Looks great in DejaVu Sans Mono, at least in my Konsole terminal.)

 #### Installation